 Getting the Runaround

 But Whalen found Western Electric's enthusiasm for the project "becoming lukewarm."
-He was told that the company could not furnish the necessary equipment unless it was leased by the City from the New York Telephone Company, a subsidiary of AT&T, the owners of New York radio station WEAF.
+He was told that the company could not furnish the necessary equipment unless it were leased by the City from the New York Telephone Company, a subsidiary of AT&T, the owners of New York radio station WEAF.
 In February, Whalen responded saying the City did not want to change its plans and must own the transmitter.
-Ignoring Whalen's position, Western Electric submitted a proposal for the Elmhurst site with an assortment of leasing fees for land lines and equipment, a proposal which the commissioner deemed outrageous.
+Ignoring Whalen's position, Western Electric submitted a proposal for the Elmhurst site with an assortment of leasing fees for land lines and equipment, a proposal that the commissioner deemed outrageous.
 He told the Board of Aldermen, "By the acceptance of this proposal the control of the municipal broadcasting station would have been placed in the hands of the American Telephone and Telegraph Company."
+Whalen was not about to let that happen.
+1923 marked the 25th anniversary of the consolidation of New York City and it's Silver Jubilee that spring was to be a showcase of urban triumph and progress that included the plan for and promise of WNYC.

 "After an investigation it was found that the Radio Corporation of America, the Westinghouse Electric & Manufacturing Co., the General Electric Co., the Western Electric Co., and the American Telephone and Telegraph Co., through their ownership of radio patents, were in control of the radio industry and through mutual agreement were maintaining a monopoly of it...I feel that the City's interest will best be protected against those who are seeking, if they have not already obtained, complete control of the air.
 I believe that the people of the city of New York, with its million radio fans, should be acquainted with the commercial aims and monopolistic tendencies of this company to coerce this city, which is endeavoring, by means of the establishment of this broadcasting station, to give maximum service and greater happiness to its citizens."